-The review of the effectiveness of the Council's system of internal control and overall governance framework has been informed by different sources providing assurance and assessing risk:-
+The review of the effectiveness of the Council's system of internal control and overall governance framework has been informed by different sources assessing risk and providing assurance :-

+- Executive Officer Team

 - Service Management Teams

-- Executive Officer Team

 - Chief Finance Officer

 - Monitoring Officer

-- Chief Internal Auditor
+- Chief Internal Auditor/ Internal Audit

 - Policy & Governance Group

-- Internal Audit

 - External Audit

 - External agencies and inspectorates.

-Internal Audit have provided assurance for the year 2018/19 and an Internal Audit plan is in place for 2019/20 that will focus on areas which have been identified as corporate or service specific risks.
+The Chief Internal Auditor has provided assurance for the year 2019/20 and an Internal Audit plan will be developed for 2020/21 which that will focus on areas which have been identified as corporate or service specific risks in relation to core business and any additional risks which have arisen as a result of the COVID-19 pandemic.

-Each Depute Chief Executive and Director who has responsibility within the Scheme of Delegation for the development and maintenance of the system of internal control has provided assurance that the internal controls and governance arrangements within their service are effective and have been reviewed.
+Each Director, who has responsibility within the Scheme of Delegation for the development and maintenance of the system of internal control, have reviewed the current governance arrangements and internal controls within their service area and provided assurance that these are effective.

 The Chief Finance Officer has provided assurance that the financial arrangements in place conform to the relevant CIPFA requirements and that our expenditure is lawful.
 The Monitoring Officer has provided assurance that our governance arrangements ensure compliance with relevant laws, regulations, internal policies and procedures.

-We are satisfied that our governance arrangements and in particular, our system of internal control, continue to be regarded as fit for purpose in accordance with the governance framework.

-Governance improvement actions will be delivered where possible through existing improvement plans and change programmes to avoid duplication of effort.
+We are satisfied that our governance arrangements and in particular, our system of internal control, continue to be regarded as fit for purpose in accordance with the governance framework; any identified improvement actions will continue to be delivered through existing improvement plans and change programmes to avoid duplication of effort.